Ja4V8s28Ck/Personal-Expense-Tracker-Application/README.md

 ENV <VAR> <VALUE>
 ```

-To save myself from wasting time by fondling with these codes, I wrote a script to fasten things up, which can create and destroy images & containers.
+To save myself from wasting time by fondling with these codes, we wrote a script to fasten things up, which can create and destroy images & containers.
 Seems like there is a way to create multiple containers simultaneously using [docker-compose](https://docs.docker.com/compose/compose-file/).

 Voila, docker YAML was a success..., Moving on to Kubernetes -->

 ### Kubernetes

 <img src="_resources/7049552d12ea67dbb20aac93edef6e62.png" width=90px>
 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
-Docker and Kubernetes go hand in hand with eachother as one of its worker modules.
+Docker and Kubernetes go hand in hand with each other as one of its worker modules.
-Things got a lil weird when I couldn't access my deployement or pods from my machine, turns out all these are under private IP address and unlike docker they are not exposed automatically and it should be manually exposed by a kubernetes service.
-These kubernetes services are crucial in deployement as they get to tell the nature of orchestration of pods/deployments and expose applications.
+Things got a little weird when we couldn't access our deployment or pods from our machine, turns out all these are under private IP address and unlike docker they are not exposed automatically and it should be manually exposed by a Kubernetes service.
+These Kubernetes services are crucial in deployment as they get to tell the nature of orchestration of pods/deployments and expose applications.

-#### Heirarchy of Kubernetes
+#### Hierarchy of Kubernetes

 ```mermaid
 graph TD